KLÖCKNER PENTAPLAST WORKS WITH PETCORE EUROPE TO PROVE TRAY TO TRAY RECYCLING

 Focused on delivering its vision: The Sustainable

-Protection of Everyday Needs, kp is a global leader in rigid and flexible packaging, specialty film
+Protection of Everyday Needs, kp is a global leader in rigid and flexible packaging, and specialty film

-solutions, serving the pharmaceutical, medical device, food, beverage and card
+solutions, serving the pharmaceutical, medical device, protein markets, amongst

-markets, amongst others.
-With a broad and innovative portfolio of packaging and
+others.
+With a broad and innovative portfolio of packaging and product films

-product films and services, kp plays an integral role in the customer value
+and services, kp plays an integral role in the customer value chain by

 Group Director, Global Communications